greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 <strong>Note:</strong>
 Although you can specify the table's access method using <code>SET &lt;storage_parameter></code>, VMware recommends that you use <code>SET ACCESS METHOD &lt;access_method></code> instead.
 </p>

-storage_parameter
-:   Identifies a table storage parameter.
-Refer to the [Storage Parameters](CREATE_TABLE.html#storage_parameters) section on the `CREATE TABLE` reference page for a list of parameters.

 SET WITH (reorganize=true\|false)
 :   Use `reorganize=true` when the hash distribution policy has not changed or when you have changed from a hash to a random distribution, and you want to redistribute the data anyway.